LeXofLeviafan/mreframe/README.md

 * Q: I have a _huge_ amount of DB events per second in my app, can I disable the deep-equality check in `db` effect handler?
   A: Specify `eq` in [`rf._init`](docs/re-frame.md#_init-opts) to replace it with either [`eqShallow`](docs/util.md#eqShallow-a-b) or [`indentical`](docs/util.md#identical-a-b).
+* Q: I hate commas and languages that aren't syntactical supersets of JS.
+Can I still use this somehow?
+  A: Well if you _absolutely must_, you can [use JSX](docs/jsx-runtime.md).
+(Note that JSX is not exatly a great match for Reagent components.)

 # Examples